syncfusion-content/windowsforms-docs/WindowsForms/tabbedmdi/UserControls-as-Tabs.md

 ---
 layout: post
-title: UserControls-as-Tabs | WindowsForms | Syncfusion
+title: UserControls as Tabs in Windows Forms TabbedMDI control | Syncfusion
-description: usercontrols as tabs
+description: Learn about UserControls as Tabs support in Syncfusion Windows Forms TabbedMDI control and more details.
 platform: WindowsForms
 control: TabbedMDIPackage
 documentation: ug
 ---

-# UserControls as tabs
+# UserControls as Tabs in Windows Forms TabbedMDI

 Normally TabbedMDI is used in MDI applications where the Child forms are the children that get tabbed.
 But, we can also use TabbedMDI with User Controls as children that are dockable.